zolotarovgl/GeneExt/README.md

 - [x] solve `bedtools coverage` RAM problem for large datasets: replace with `pysam`
 - [x] check whether read fraction for subsampling works properly - it doesn't: mapped reads vs all of the reads
 - [x] mapping statistics estimation
 - [x] make mapping stats consistent
+- [x] add the function that adds the genes if not found in the file
+- [ ] add the number of peaks reporting
 - [ ] to output `crgtf` files for bed inputs
 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
 - [ ] add a possibility to rerun an analysis  from a temporary directory - need to package the whole pipeline differently!
 - [ ] separate the main page and the manual
-- [ ] add the number of peaks reporting
 - [ ] separate program for mapping estimation
 - [ ] parallelize the coverage computation step
 - [ ] __add orphan peak mapping rate estimation__